50 Different Types of Coffee Drinks Explained

 Would you like a cup of coffee?

-The core drink we get from an espresso machine is ‘Espresso’.
-We can turn them into delicious variations by adding milk and other ingredients with respective ratios.
+The core beverage we get from an espresso machine is the classic espresso.
+From this robust foundation, we can create a variety of delicious drinks by adding milk and other ingredients in different ratios.

 Classification Of Coffee